-Name Organization Role Receiving Funds Lee Frelich Department of Forest Resources, University of Minnesota Prof. Lee Frelich is the Director of the UMN Center for Forest Ecology and a top expert in fire ecology and earthworm invasion.
+Name Organization Role Lee Frelich Department of Forest Resources, University of Minnesota Prof. Lee Frelich is the Director of the UMN Center for Forest Ecology and a top expert in fire ecology and earthworm invasion.
 Frelich has been a leading researcher on fire in deciduous (oak, maple) and coniferous (pine) forests for 40 years, and in earthworm invasion ecology for 25 years.
-Yes Kyungsoo Yoo Department of Soil, Water, and Climate, University of Minnesota Prof. Kyungsoo Yoo, an eminent soil scientist, will contribute to this project as an expert in soil genesis and soil erosion.
+Yes Kyungsoo Yoo Soil, Water, and Climate, University of Minnesota expert in soil genesis and soil erosion.
 Yoo has extensive experience studying the impacts of invasive earthworms on soil structure and biogeochemistry in Minnesota, Alaska, and Fennoscandia.
-Yes Christopher Feist St. Anthony Falls Laboratory, University of Minnesota Christopher Feist has been involved in SAFL and energy research on projects ranging from novel wind turbine drivetrains to energy systems to mapping the hearing abilities of bald and golden eagles.
-Chris will be in charge of overseeing the design and development of the duff burning facility development.
-Yes Ben Erickson St. Anthony Falls Laboratory, University of Minnesota Ben Erickson will provide technical support and develop the lab-scale duff burning facility used in this project.
+Christopher Feist Christopher St. Anthony Christopher Feist has been involved in SAFL and energy research on projects Ben Erickson Ben Erickson will provide technical support and develop the lab-scale duff burning facility used in this project.
 Yes Erik Noren St. Anthony Falls Laboratory, University of Minnesota Ben Erickson will provide technical support and develop the lab-scale duff burning facility used in this project.
 Yes Erik Steen St. Anthony Falls Laboratory, University of Minnesota Erik Steen will provide technical support for the development of the duff burning system.
 Erik is also the safety officer of the research site and will develop safety plans at the test site.
 Yes